What is spiritual maintenance? How do I know if I need it, and what exactly does this kind of repair entail? Come and find out.

 Closed for Spiritual Maintenance Means?

-When you conduct the inner work to repair and revitalize your life, it doesn’t you need to go away for a six-month retreat.
+When you conduct the inner work to repair and revitalize your life, it doesn’t mean you must go away for a six-month retreat.
 Most people don’t have the luxury of this.
 We have work to do.
 Life doesn’t stop just because we need to make some repairs.
 It means taking a little time from your daily routine to assess what you need and take the appropriate action.

 Here’s an important point to keep in mind.
 Everyone you meet is traumatized.
 Everyone includes you.
 No one is exempt from emotional and physical injury.
 People act inappropriately out of fear and pain, so it is important to deal with root causes.